 Take out your tape measure.
-Let’s dive into the numbers to see if there’s an ideal bodybuilding height.
+Let’s dive into the numbers to see if there’s an optimal bodybuilding height.

 That said, it’s the IFBB Pro League open division where guys of any height or weight clash on the same stages.
 And the pinnacle is the Mr. Olympia.
 Here’s the numbers.

 • Heights of the 16 Mr. O winners range from 5’5” Franco Columbu to 6’1½” Arnold Schwarzenegger.

 • The average height of Mr. Olympia winners, computed for each of the 56 contests, is (almost precisely): 5’10” (1.78 m.)

 • That number is also virtually the same over the past 37 years.
 In the modern era, Mr. O champs have settled into the 5’9” to 5’11” range.
 Of the first seven Mr. O’s, six were out of that range.
 That was then, this is now.
 Since 1983, only 5’6” Dexter Jackson and 5’8” Brandon Curry have been under 5’9” or over 5’11”.

 • Throughout the entire history, the shorter champs have been one-timers or two-timers.
 Of the eight Olympia winners with at least three titles, none have been under 5’9”.